tireddy2/authenticating-network/draft-wing-authenticating-network.md

 # Introduction

-When a client connects to a network -- wired or wireless -- the user or their device want to be sure the connection is to the expected network, as different networks provides different services -- performance, security, access to split-horizon DNS servers, and so on.
+When a client connects to a network -- wireless -- the user or their device want to be sure the connection is to the expected network, as different networks provides different services -- performance, security, access to split-horizon DNS servers, and so on.
-Although 802.1X provides layer 2 security for both Ethernet and WiFi networks achieving the goals of this document, 802.1X is not widely deployed and unavailable on LTE and 5G networks.
+Although 802.1X provides layer 2 security for both Ethernet and WiFi networks achieving the goals of this document, 802.1X is not widely deployed and unavailable on residential or small office/home office and Wi-Fi hotspots (e.g., coffeeshop, hotel, airport network).

-On wired networks a malicious actor or innocent cabling or VLAN configuration mistakes can cause the same physical Ethernet jack to connect to a different network.
 On WiFi networks a malicious actor can operate a rogue access point with the same SSID and WPA-PSK as the victim network [Evil-Twin].
+In many deployments (for example, coffee shops and bars) offer free Wi-Fi as an incentive to customers to enter and remain in the premises.
+Many customers will use the availability of free Wi-Fi as a deciding factor in which business to patronize.
+Since these businesses are not Internet service providers, they are often unwilling and/or unqualified to perform complex configuration on their network.
+In addition, customers are generally unwilling to do complicated provisioning on their devices just to obtain free Wi-Fi.
+This leads to a popular deployment technique -- a network protected using a shared and public Pre-Shared Key (PSK) that is printed on a sandwich board at the entrance, on a chalkboard on the wall, or on a menu.
+The PSK is used in a cryptographic handshake, defined in [IEEE802.11], called the "4-way handshake" to prove knowledge of the PSK and derive traffic encryption keys for bulk wireless data.
+The same deployement technique is typically used in residential or small office/home office networks.
+If the Pre-Shared Key (PSK) for wireless authentication is the same for all clients that connect to the same WLAN, the shared key will be available to all nodes, including attackers, so it is possible to mount an active on-path attack.

-This document describes how a wired or wireless client can utilize network-advertised encrypted DNS servers to verify initial connection to the intended network and automatically verify re-connection to the same intended network.
+This document describes how a wireless client can utilize network-advertised encrypted DNS servers to verify initial connection to the intended network and automatically verify re-connection to the same intended network.
+The proposed mechanism is also useful in deployments using Opportunistic Wireless Encryption [RFC8110].

 # Conventions and Definitions